 Phase 2: Endurance 'Net' Challenge - Friday 13th & Saturday 14th March 2026

-Continuing the Centurian theme, we now look ahead to Phase 2; a 25-hour endurance cricket net challenge.
-Taking place from 11:00 on Friday 13 March to midday on Saturday 14 March, our senior school pupils, staff and Old Framlinghamians will come together to complete a combined 100 hours of batting across four nets.
-Our goal for this phase is to raise a minimum of £60,000.
-We have already secured a very generous £25,000 grant from the Society of Old Framlinghamians and are now seeking support from OF’s and senior school parents to get us over the line, so we can fund the redevelopment of our outdoor net facility.
+Continuing the Centurion theme, Phase 2 of our appeal took place from 11:00 on Friday 13 March to midday on Saturday 14 March.
+Senior school pupils, staff and Old Framlinghamians came together to complete a combined 100 hours of batting across four nets.
+Our goal for this phase was to raise a minimum of £50,000, and having secured a very generous £25,000 grant from the Society of Old Framlinghamians, alongside support from the wider OF community and parents (past and present) we are well on our way to achieving our target.

 Crucial Facilities: Outdoor Nets Senior School